miho/VMF-Tutorials/README.md

 ## Introduction

 VMF integrates well into manual Java implementations.
 It comes with a Gradle plugin which means that using VMF is very simple.
+The tutorials will walk you through all major aspects of VMF.

 ## Contents